MolecularBioinformatics/PyCopasi/readme.md

 * **updateMCAOptimizationTarget.py** (python3, depends on copasi.py)

 	Creates new Copasi files with changed targets for FCC optimization.
-With flag -s for use with Stallo jobarrays.

 * **parallelCopasi.py** (python3, depends on copasi.py and GNU parallel)